Skyscrapers: Inevitable Future or Temporary Fad

 Многочисленные улицы Китая

-Harbingers of an economic downturn
+Harbingers of economic downturn

 индекс небоскреба - теория, выдвинутая сотрудником гонконгского подразделения международного инвестиционного банка Dresdner Kleinwort Benson Эндрю Лоуренсом в 1999 году